jesseyuen/portfolio-2021/src/thoughts/2025-09-12-week-notes-not-weekly-notes.md

 ## Traversing jagged peaks

-A highlight of the week was meeting [Joshua Crowley](https://joshuacrowley.com/), an educator and designer who runs [Jagged Peaks.](https://jaggedpeaks.club/) I had asked him to run a three hour workshop for the team on Cursor and prototyping AI-first experiences and Multimodal apps.
+A highlight of the week in the big smoke was meeting [Joshua Crowley](https://joshuacrowley.com/), an educator and designer who runs [Jagged Peaks.](https://jaggedpeaks.club/) I had asked him to run a three hour workshop for the team on Cursor and prototyping AI-first experiences and Multimodal apps.
 Like what I imagine is happening in many orgs, Hireup has declared a future filled with AI and as designers riding this wave of whatever it will be eventually called, we recognised our team would find value in:

 * a common framework for us to help identify good (and less good) AI experiences
 * establishing a shared language when we talk about AI and design